cosmos/cosmos-sdk/docs/using-the-sdk/cosmovisor.md

 # Cosmosvisor Quick Start

-`cosmovisor` is a small process manager around Cosmos SDK binaries that use the upgrade module to allow for smooth and configurable management of upgrading binaries as a live chain is upgraded, and can be used to simplify validator operations while doing upgrades or to make syncing a full node for genesis simple.
+`cosmovisor` is a small process manager around Cosmos SDK binaries that uses the upgrade module to allow for smooth and configurable management of upgrading binaries as a live chain is upgraded, and can be used to simplify validator operations while doing upgrades or to make syncing a full node for genesis simple.
 The `cosmovisor` program monitors the stdout of Cosmos SDK application's executable to look for